-The security fund, which is held by the Insurance Commission in compliance with Sections 365 and 367 of the Code, as amended under Presidential Decree 1640, is to be used for payment of valid claims against insolvent insurance companies.
+The security fund, which is held by the Insurance Commission in compliance with Sections 378 and 380 of the Code, as amended under Presidential Decree 1640, is to be used for payment of valid claims against insolvent insurance companies.

-Others include due from officers and employees and miscellaneous receivables.
+Others include amounts due from officers and employees and miscellaneous receivables.

-Interest earned from loans and receivable amounted to ₱9.54 million and ₱8.96 million in 2023 and 2022, respectively (see Note 17).
+Interest earned from loans and receivables amounted to $\cancel{P}9.27$ million and $\cancel{P}9.54$ million in 2024 and 2023, respectively (see Note 17).